Payment-method icon

 Add giropay to an existing Components integration.

-You don't need to collect any information from your shopper in your payments form.
+You do not need to collect any information from your shopper in your payments form.
 If you have an existing Android Components integration, you can use our Redirect Component to redirect the shopper to their bank's website or app where they can complete the payment.

 When making a giropay payment, you need to: